jdtoloza/jdtoloza/README.md

   <b>Duration:</b> March 2023 - Present <br>
   As an Information Systems Specialist at Securitas, I have been involved in various projects aimed at enhancing operational efficiency and security measures.
 Some key responsibilities and achievements include:
   <ul>
-    <li>Designed and developed an intranet website containing various layouts to enhance onboarding experience with HTML, CSS Flexbox / Grid, and Javascript.</li>
+    <li>Designed and developed an intranet website containing various layouts to enhance onboarding/training experience with HTML, CSS Flexbox / Grid, and Javascript.</li>
-    <li>Built automated processes and integrations with 3rd party teams to streamline user provisioning, form submissions, approval requests, and analytics with a combination of Javascript, iPaas software, REST Apis and RDBMS.</li>
+    <li>Built automated processes and integrations with 3rd party teams to streamline user provisioning, form submissions, approval requests, and analytics with  Javascript, iPaas software, REST Apis and RDBMS.</li>
     <li>Troubleshoot and refactored different website components, system integrations, and databases</li>
     <li>Helped pioneer the migration of all physical processes of audits, requests, and reports to a digital format, standardizing the process across the NA region.</li>
     <li>Implemented advanced excel macros to automate reports, increasing efficiency and accuracy in data analysis.</li>